This post may contain affiliate links.

 - Adjustable Over the Sink Strainer: Designed with superior drainage in mind, this convenient collapsible colander is perfect for rinsing fruit and vegetables, draining pasta and noodles, or even canned foods.

 Inviting breakacles into a moving vehicle can be a recipe for disaster.
 But we've got some tips.

 To protect my glassware during travel, I use mesh liquor bottle sleeves on glass bottles and drinkware.

 I also line my shelves with rubber shelf liner, and I use small tension rods to keep items on wire shelves.
 (The liquor bottle sleeves work well for protecting glass bottles in the cabinet, too, as well as actual liquor bottles!)

-As you can see, I have far more mugs and glasses than two people really need.
-I have enough space to afford to keep a nice selection, but if I was in a very small camper, I’d get unbreakable, multi-use drinkware, like this stainless steel stemless wine glass tumbler.
+I love this stainless steel stemless wine glass tumbler.
 It's the right shape to use for wine, but since it's double-walled and comes with a travel lid it's great for hot tea and coffee as well as cold beverages:

 As for protecting glass plates and bowls, one option is to place quilted cases like the ones below in your RV kitchen cabinets or drawers.
 You can also cut pieces of rubber shelf liner to place between each dish.

 - ,Size: assorted sizes,Quilted dinnerware chests protect a complete service for 12.,Self-correcting zippers, foam quilting between soft lining and vinyl cover,and foam plate dividers.,Set has 5 sizes: Dinner Plate, Salad Pl

 20. Corelle Dinnerware